sql-formatter-org/sql-formatter/.github/ISSUE_TEMPLATE/script-bug-report.md

 ---
-name: Script Bug Report
+name: Generic Bug Report
-about: Raise an issue with the SCRIPT that occurred during runtime
+about: Report any other problem with SQL formatter (crash, vulnerability, etc)
-title: '[SCRIPT] Issue Title Here'
+title: 'Issue Title Here'
 labels: bug
 assignees: ''
 ---

 **Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
+List steps needed to reproduce the problem.

-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.
+What did you expect to happen?

+**Actual behavior**
+What happened instead?

 **Usage**

-- How are you calling / using the script?
-(Please provide a code snippet, if applicable)
+- How are you calling / using the library?
 - What SQL language(s) does this apply to?
 - Which SQL Formatter version are you using?

-**Additional context**
-Add any other context about the problem here.